-Since 2014 we have worked, or are working with, a number of groups of researchers and stakeholders including:-
+Since the start of the Catch 22 initiative we have worked, or are working with, a number of groups of researchers and stakeholders including:-

 - Modelling cost benefits of adaptations with Building Research Establishment: Work to model the financial benefits to the NHS arising from preventative housing interventions was prompted by the BRE’s involvement in our ‘Bletchley Day’ in 2014 which brought together.
 The final report was published in May 2016.